viv-codes/viv-codes/README.md

 ## Hi there 👋
-I'm Vivian, an HPC researcher and systems administrator from New England.
+I'm Vivian, an HPC resilience researcher and systems administrator from New England.
 I really enjoy learning new things.

 <!-- #### [My Homelab](https://github.com/viv-codes/homelab)